Charters Towers flying-fox roost at Young’s Block

 What is different about these relocation activities to previous attempts?

-- Evidence-based science: Best practice flying-fox management strategies using extensive scientific research into flying fox ecology and behaviour have been used to create the best opportunity for the success of the alternate roost site.
+- Evidence-based science: Best practice flying-fox management strategies based on extensive scientific research into flying-fox ecology and behaviour have been used to create the best opportunity for the success of the alternate roost site.

-- A new roost site: Young's Block has been purpose-built to accommodate the relocated flying foxes.
+- A new artificial roost site: Young's Block has been purpose-built to accommodate the relocated flying-foxes.

 - Ecosure: Ecosure, an experienced environmental contractor, has been engaged to conduct the initial dispersal and relocation.

-The process is complex and may take weeks or months.
+The process will be complex and may take several weeks or months.

 Information for residents